(E-E) Ev.g.e.n.i.j ..K.o.z.l.o.v Berlin

 Novikov succeeded in creating an anarchist movement that operated according to the rules of professional art communities.
 In 1980, he turned his room in a communal flat on Voinov Street, 24 (present-day Shpalernaya), then in process of resettlement before major renovations, into ASSA Gallery, an exhibition hall and squat for artists and musicians whose windows faced the so-called Big House (local KGB headquarters) and where hence curtained.

 The process of the communal flat becoming the ASSA Gallery was in fact gradual.
 Prior to founding the New Artists as a group in 1982 (together with Ivan Sotnikov), Novikov used his room in the communal flat for exhibitions of the Letopis group, of which he was a member.
-Novikov invited Kozlov, also a member of Letopis, to join the New Artists as a founder member.
+Novikov invited Kozlov, also a member of Letopis, to join the New Artists as a founding member.
 In this way, Kozlov's photos document Novikov's studio during both periods.
-This allows us to track the expansion of the premises during the 1980s – with a certain degree of accuracy for the first half of the 1980s and a lesser degree of accuracy for the second half of the 1980s.
-1989 marks the close-down of the ASSA Gallery, as the place had to be left.
-1989 also marks the end of the New Artists as a group, just when they had started gaining international reputation.
+This allows us to track the expansion of the premises during the 1980s – with a certain degree of accuracy for the first half of the 1980s and a lesser degree of accuracy for last two years.
+1987, more precisely, June/July 1987, marks the close-down of the ASSA Gallery, as the place had to be left for renovation.
+(In an earlier of this article version I erroneously stated 1989 as the year of its closure).

 Pictures from two Letopis exhibitions (Kozlov's personal exhibition on 24 February, 1981 more >> and a group exhibition with Elena Figurina, Evgenij Kozlov, Timur Novikov, and Bob Koshelokhov in March 1981, possibly also including Nina Alekseyeva and Leonid Fedorov more >>) show that at that time all paintings were displayed in Novikov's small room of which any available surface was used, including the cupboards.